w3villa-anshul-yadav/git_practice/readme.md

     initial commit
 </pre>

-# By defalut this git reset is git reset --mixed
+# By default this git reset is git reset --mixed

 # Which removes the commit and keep your work in us staged area head and master points to specified commit